 The honest interpretation is two-sided: this is the strongest human evidence available for TPE and aging biology, but it does not yet prove lower mortality, fewer cardiovascular events or durable functional improvement.
 The study was also industry-supported, several authors disclosed conflicts, and independent replication is needed.

-Published in Brain Medicine (2025, PMC: 12162106).
-This is an early signal that double-filtration therapeutic apheresis may remove microplastic-like particles from extracted material.
+The Brain Medicine study (2025, PMC: 12162106) is an early signal that double-filtration therapeutic apheresis may remove microplastic-like particles from extracted material.
 In 21 patients, 14 polymer-like signals were detected in eluate/removed material, including polyamide 6 (67.5% match) and polyurethane (35.3%).
-It does not yet prove that standard albumin TPE lowers whole-blood microplastics or produces direct clinical benefit.
+In 2026, Weinstein et al. (Journal of Clinical Apheresis, DOI: 10.1002/jca.70135) reported lower circulating microplastic counts after TPE in people with moderate-to-high starting levels.
+Both findings are relevant, but they do not yet prove direct clinical benefit, durable tissue-burden reduction or a universal preventive indication.

 Other relevant studies, including cautionary data